Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 # INTRODUCTION

-Floyd is the programming language part of Floyd.
-It's an alternative to Java and C++, JavaScript and Python.
-Using Floyd, you write functions and data types.
-You make complex data structures, setup concurrency and parallelism and communicate with the world around your program.
+Floyd is programming language as an alternative to Java and C++, JavaScript and Python.
+When you write Floyd programs you write functions and complex data structures.
+You setup your program's concurrency and parallelism and how it communicate with the world around it.